Jody Conradt: College coaching

 Prior to Conradt's career at UT, she served as women's basketball head coach at Sam Houston State University from 1969 to 1973, where her teams had a record of 74–23.
 She then coached at the University of Texas at Arlington from 1973 to 1976, where her teams had a record of 43–39.

 In 1975, in response to Title IX, the University of Texas created a separate women's athletic department.
 In 1976, they hired Donna Lopiano to become the first women's athletic director.
 The following year, Lopiano hired Conradt as coach of the women's basketball team.
 Conradt had attracted national attention while at the University of Texas at Arlington.
 After two losing seasons, they went 23–11 in the 1975–76 seasons, upsetting powerful opponents.
 Texas planned to bring the women's program to national prominence, and they felt Conradt was the right coach for the job.
 Teams coached by Condradt were using tactics not seen in many other places, such as full court pressure, double low posts and a transition game.

 In Conradt's first season, the team went 36–10.
 The team was ranked in the AP top ten in the nation all but one year in the 1980s, including a string of four years, from 1984 to 1988, where they earned the number one in the nation ranking.
 The success translated into fan support — the team was averaging 7,500 fans per game by the end of the 1980s, including such state and national leaders as future governor Ann Richards and US Congresswoman Barbara Jordan.

 In the 1985 NCAA tournament, the Lady Longhorns lost a heartbreaking game to Western Kentucky 92–90.
 Watching the game was highly recruited Clarissa Davis, who had not yet decided where to go to school.
-She resolved to go to Texas, and help them.
+She resolved to go to Texas and help them.
 The following year, Texas would win the national championship with the first undefeated women's season, with a record of 34–0.
 Although Davis wasn't a starter on the team, she ended up earning the tournament's most valuable player award.

 In 38 seasons Conradt's head coaching record was 900–306.
-Her record of 900 career victories is second only to that of Pat Summitt.
+At the time of her retirement, her 900 career victories were second only Pat Summitt.
 During her tenure at UT, her record was 783–245.
-Between January 1978, and January 1990, Conradt's Lady Longhorns did not lose a Southwest Conference game, a streak of 183 consecutive conference victories.
+Between January 1978 and January 1990, Conradt's Lady Longhorns did not lose a Southwest Conference game, a streak of 183 consecutive conference victories.
 From 1986 to 1991, Texas was the women's basketball attendance leader, including an NCAA record average of 8,481 for one season.

 Over her career, Conradt has coached: